annakharv46/annakharv46.github.io/index.md

 ## About Me

 Hello!
-My name is Anna Harvey and I am a Financial Engineering Major at Lehigh University in the [IBE Honors Program] (https://ibe.lehigh.edu/about).
+My name is Anna Harvey and I am a Financial Engineering Major at Lehigh University in the [IBE Honors Program](https://ibe.lehigh.edu/about).

 ---